Josh Parker

-Joshua Kevin Stanley Parker (born 1 December 1990) is a professional footballer who plays as a striker for National League South side Oxford City and the Antigua and Barbuda national team.
+Joshua Kevin Stanley Parker (born 1 December 1990) is a professional footballer who plays as a striker for National League North side Oxford City and the Antigua and Barbuda national team.
+Besides England, he has played in Scotland, Slovenia, and Serbia.

 Club career

 Queens Park Rangers

 Parker started his career at Queens Park Rangers (QPR).
 In January 2010 he joined Conference National club AFC Wimbledon on loan.
 He made just two substitute appearances for the club.
 On 10 April 2010 he made his Championship debut, replacing Adel Taarabt as a last-minute substitute, in a 2–0 win over Crystal Palace at Selhurst Park.
 He got his first start two weeks later in a 1–0 win at Barnsley.
 At the end of the season, manager Neil Warnock offered the youngster a new one-year deal.
 In October 2010, he joined League Two club Northampton Town on a month-long loan.
 He made only three appearances for the club and returned to QPR a week before the end of his contract.
 Parker then joined Wycombe Wanderers on 23 November 2010 on a three-month loan deal and made his debut on the same night against Torquay United, coming on as a second-half substitute.
 His loan spell was cut short when he suffered a stress fracture in his left foot while on international duty with Antigua and Barbuda.
 He returned to QPR but failed to make another appearance and was released at the end of the season following their promotion to the Premier League.